 - Does your neighbour have a beautiful garden?
 Nominate them for a CACA garden award!
 We’ll pick one nominee each (summer) issue and go out and talk to them and take pictures of their lovely garden.
 Show your neighbor how much you appreciate they work they do to beautify our neighbourhood.

 - ART!
-We got a new mural on the side of Brandees during the festival, Why is public art important?
+New murals pop up in Cathedral every few months or so.
+Why is public art important?
 Who benefits from it and how?